ui-prototypes/angular-ssc/README.md

 #Running
  * To run the tests run ```gulp tests```.
 If you want the test runner to listen for changes to source files and run automatically,
- * To run the server in development mode run ```gulp serve```.
+ * To run the server in development mode run ```gulp exp```.
 The server will automatically restart when changes are detected to the backend source files.

 #Configuration
 To work, the server needs access to a SteelApp Traffic Manager to which it can make REST API requests.
 Before running the server, go to lib/constants.js and change STM_HOST to point to the IP address of your Traffic Manager.